 - Demographic information such as postcode

-Information is obtained from one or more of the following:
+Personal data is obtained from you via one or more of the following:

-- Visits and/use of the above Bytes websites, and Company Portals
+- Visits and use of our websites, and Company Portals

 - Use of Google Analytics

-- Attendees of corporate seminars and webinars hosted by Bytes Subscribers to Bytes Company updates
+- Attendees of corporate seminars and webinars hosted by Phoenix

-- Requests for information about products and services offered by Bytes and/or quotes
+- Requests for information about products and services offered by Phoenix and/or quotes

 - Employment enquiries

-Some of the information is to provide legitimate business services which include:
+Personal data is collected to provide legitimate business services which include: